 The success of our business depends primarily upon our ability to identify, develop and commercialize products based on our proprietary chemistry platform.
-Although some of our product candidates are in non-clinical and clinical development, our research programs may fail to identify other potential product candidates for clinical development for a number of reasons.
+Our research programs may fail to identify other potential product candidates for clinical development for a number of reasons.
 Our research methodology may be unsuccessful in identifying additional potential product candidates or our potential product candidates may be shown to have harmful side effects or may not have a positive risk/benefit profile or may have other characteristics that may make the product candidates unmarketable or unlikely to receive marketing approval.